La Collectionneuse: Production

 Rohmer made the film with no budget and out of order while he waited for Jean-Louis Trintignant to be available for My Night at Maud's, and this structure possibly inspired the techniques and principles he and his cinematographer Nestor Almendros would return to in his later films: extensive rehearsal with the cast followed by very few takes; relying on natural light wherever possible, even for night scenes; "spying" fluid long shots to establish characters and their relationship together in a specific space.
 In his autobiography A Man with a Camera, Almendros admits that "the film had to have a 'natural' look, whether we wanted it to or not, because we had only five photoflood lamps".
 They used so little film that in "the laboratories they thought they were the rushes of a short (film)".

 The character Sam was billed as Seymour Hertzberg but was in fact Eugene Archer, a former New York Times film reviewer.
 As well as providing the striking colour photography, Néstor Almendros appears in the film.
 The director and writer Donald Cammell had an uncredited role as well.

 Reception

-La Collectionneuse currently holds a 90% approval rating on Rotten Tomatoes.
+La Collectionneuse holds a 75% approval rating on Rotten Tomatoes.
 In 2001, Philip Norman of The Guardian included the film in his list of the top 100 movies of the 20th century.
 In Jørgen Leth's 2003 film The Five Obstructions, the Danish director describes it as his favorite work by Rohmer, and he hired one of its stars, Patrick Bauchau, to appear in The Five Obstructions.

 In 2012, Roger Ebert added the film to his "Great Movies" list.